awsdocs/amazon-rds-user-guide/doc_source/Overview.RDSSecurityGroups.md

 ## Creating a VPC Security Group<a name="Overview.RDSSecurityGroups.Create"></a>

 You can create a VPC security group for a DB instance by using the VPC console\.
-For information about creating a security group, see [Provide Access to Your DB Instance in Your VPC by Creating a Security Group](CHAP_SettingUp.md#CHAP_SettingUp.SecurityGroup) and [Security Groups](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_SecurityGroups.html) in the *Amazon Virtual Private Cloud User Guide*\.
+For information about creating a security group, see [Provide Access to Your DB Instance in Your VPC by Creating a Security Group](CHAP_SettingUp.md#CHAP_SettingUp.SecurityGroup) and [Security Groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in the *Amazon Virtual Private Cloud User Guide*\.

 ## Associating a Security Group with a DB Instance<a name="Overview.RDSSecurityGroups.Associate"></a>

-You can associate a security group with a DB instance by using **Modify** on the RDS console, the `ModifyDBInstance` Amazon RDS API, or the AWS CLI `modify-db-instance` command\.
-For information about modifying a DB instance, see [Modifying an Amazon RDS DB Instance and Using the Apply Immediately Parameter](Overview.DBInstance.Modifying.md)\.
+You can associate a security group with a DB instance by using **Modify** on the RDS console, the `ModifyDBInstance` Amazon RDS API, or the `modify-db-instance` AWS CLI command\.

+ For information about modifying a DB instance, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
 For security group considerations when you restore a DB instance from a DB snapshot, see [Security Group Considerations](USER_RestoreFromSnapshot.md#USER_RestoreFromSnapshot.Security)\.

 ## Deleting DB VPC Security Groups<a name="Overview.RDSSecurityGroups.DeleteDBVPCGroups"></a>